Qi Lai Shan High Mountain Tea - Spring 2020 (JUST ARRIVED!!!)

 Note: This product now comes in it's original vacuum sealed foil bags to improve quality and storage.

-Baozhong (SUPER FRESH) Spring 2018
+Baozhong Spring 2020

-Caramel Oolong Spring 2018
+Caramel Oolong Winter 2018

-Tie Guan Yin (ecologically grown) Winter 2017
+Tie Guan Yin (ecologically grown) Winter 2019

 Floral and fruity notes with hints of honey and incense This is Zhen Cong Tie Guan Yin.
 Zhen Cong can be translated to mean "original bush".
 These are descendents of...